 To protect against node failures and downtime, the Storj network leverages Reed-Solomon erasure coding.
-Erasure coding takes an encrypted file and breaks it up into small pieces called shards.
+Erasure coding takes an encrypted file and breaks it down into small pieces.
 The most significant benefit is that you only need 29 of 80 pieces to recover the file.
 In the previous network (V2), mirrors were spread across the network and replication would initiate if a storage node would go offline for a certain amount of time.
 This meant that a significant amount of upload and download bandwidth overhead was necessary to sustain the network.
-In the new network (V3), all shards will be parity shards and replication will occur by specific network links, thus removing the overhead present before.
+In the new network (V3), all pieces will be parity shards and replication will occur by specific network links, thus removing the overhead present before.
 This insures that your files will always remain available whenever you need them.

 Articles in this section